Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/index.md

 **This tutorial provides a high-level overview of how orders are created and submitted.
 Please click on a specific transaction type (below) for step-by-step instructions describing how to successfully create and submit an order for that transaction type.**

-Each type of order that can be created with this API can be classified in one of two catagories: *Procurement* or *Care*.
+Each type of order that can be created with this API can be classified in one of two categories: *Procurement* or *Care*.
 Procurement transactions are orders for obtaining a new device, plan, and/or accessories.
 Care transactions are orders for modifying an existing device or service asset.

 Within each of these categories are specific types of transactions, as listed in the table below.
 Click on a transaction type below to view the specific steps required to create that type of order, along with examples of the request/response body for that type.